Skip to main content

 History of management

-The area was cleared and drained for agriculture by 1920.
-Agriculture failed and the land became tax delinquent.
-In 1952, Oneida County transferred the land to the state of Wisconsin for development of a wildlife management area.
-During the 1950s and 1960s prescribed fire was used to keep the property free of invading tamarack and black spruce and to support a remnant population of sharp-tailed grouse.
+By 1920, the area had been cleared and drained for agriculture.
+However, agricultural efforts failed, and the land became tax delinquent.
+In 1952, Oneida County transferred the land to the state of Wisconsin for the development of a wildlife management area.
+During the 1950s and 1960s, prescribed fire was used to keep the property free of invading tamarack and black spruce and to support a remnant population of sharp-tailed grouse.
 By 1985, the sharp-tailed grouse had disappeared because suitable habitat declined to less than 2,000 acres.

 Management objective